GlacierAS/PIMC_demo/README.md

 # PIMC_demo
 A demo for Path Integral Monte Carlo

+Code requirement:
+python
+numpy
+matplotlib
+tqdm

-This is the presentation node + code for PHYS551 Final, dedicated to an application of Path Integral, tested upon Quantum Harmonic Oscillator
+This is the presentation node + code for PHYS551 Final, dedicated to an application of Path Integral, tested upon the Quantum Harmonic Oscillator

 # Preliminary
 In PHYS 551 Quantum Theory (McGill University), we have discussed the propagator